ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 ## Features
 - Button Login
 - Toast display Successful Login
-- The use of TextView and EditText
+- Use of TextView and EditText

 ## Usage
 Login Page